adamchalmers/blog/content/making-a-dns-client.md

 ## Message compression (MC)

 MC is a neat feature that DNS servers can use to reduce the size of their responses.
 Instead of repeating the same hostname multiple times in the response, MC replaces a hostname with a pointer back to a previously-cited hostname.
 The RFC actually [explains it really well](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.4).
 MC helps servers fit their DNS responses into a single UDP packet, which is important because UDP is unreliable and doesn't care about truncated packets.
 MC requires looking _back_ at the previously-parsed bytes, but Nom only lets you look _ahead_ at remaining, unparsed bytes.
-It took several attempts before I could support MC in a nice, idiomatic Nom way ([code][msgcmprcode]), so that cost me another weekend of work.
+It took several attempts before I could support MC in a nice, idiomatic Nom way ([code][msgcomprcode]), so that cost me another weekend of work.

 # Conclusion